infosupport/azureml-cookiecutter/README.rst

 Making changes to the project
 ----------------------------
 If you think that something doesn't work, please open a new issue in this repository.
-I appreciate any pull requests that help improve my work.